Section 3: Determination

 Having determined the market rent for the premises, the rent officer must, under Section 70 of the Rent Act 1977, make adjustments to take account of the statutory disregards and to remove any element within the rent attributable to an imbalance in supply and demand that has generally inflated rents for similar properties in the locality.
 This is commonly referred to as scarcity.

-The rent officer must determine firstly whether there is such an imbalance for the subject tenancy and secondly whether that imbalance has inflated the market rent, and if so by how much.
+The rent officer must determine firstly whether there is an imbalance for the subject tenancy and secondly whether that imbalance has inflated the market rent, and if so by how much.
 Only then will s/he be in a position to make the necessary adjustment to that market rent in order to satisfy the requirement to assume that there is a balanced market.

-By scarcity we do not mean simply that the property or tenancy is scarce or even unique.
+By scarcity, we do not mean simply that the property or tenancy is scarce or even unique.
 That would only indicate a low supply which is only the first step of the above process.

 Each case should be dealt with on its own merits.
 Rent officers may conclude that scarcity has a minimal or even negligible effect on the market rents within many localities.
 No scarcity adjustment is justifiable where this occurs.